Sayonara lasti

-Plectranthias lasti, the trawl perchlet, is a species of fish in the family Serranidae occurring in the western Pacific Ocean.
+Sayonara lasti, the trawl perchlet, is a species of fish in the family Anthiadidae occurring in the western Pacific Ocean.

 Size

 This species reaches a length of 6.8 cm.

 Etymology

 The fish is named in honor of ichthyologist Peter R. Last, of the CSIRO Division of Fisheries, who collected the paratype, and recognized it as an undescribed species, and made it available to the authors.